Bottom type

 In type theory, a theory within mathematical logic, the bottom type of a type system is the type that is a subtype of all other types.

 Where such a type exists, it is often represented with the up tack (⊥) symbol.

+Relation with the empty type

-When the bottom type is empty, a function whose return type is bottom cannot return any value, not even the lone value of a unit type.
-In such a language, the bottom type may therefore be known as the zero or never type.
-In the Curry–Howard correspondence, an empty type corresponds to falsity.
+When the bottom type is uninhabited, a function whose return type is bottom cannot return any value, not even the lone value of a unit type.

+In such a language, the bottom type may therefore be known as the zero, never or empty type which, in the Curry–Howard correspondence, corresponds to falsity.

+However, when the bottom type is inhabited, it is then different from the empty type.